marcov64/Lsd/Readme.txt

 When a model program is successfully compiled and run by LMM, then the user can interact with the Lsd Browser interface.
 This window permits to control every aspect of the simulation run (e.g., setting initial values, observing and saving results, reading the model documentation etc.) except for the modification of the code for the equations, done in LMM.
 For this latter operation you need to close the Lsd model program, tell LMM to show the equation file if necessary, edit the model's equations and compile/run a new Lsd model program.

-For persisting problems email us: valente@ec.univaq.it or marcelocpereira@uol.com.br
+For persisting problems email us: valente@ec.univaq.it or mcper@unicamp.br

 Legal stuff